 Things To Know About Fishing On Green Lake, Wisconsin

 Fishing licenses are required and can be purchased online or sports shops.
-We purchased our fishing licenses at a gas station the day of our fishing trip.
+We purchased our fishing licenses at a gas station on the day of our fishing trip.
 Fishing licenses are available in annual or one day for residents and annual and 1/4/15 days for non-residents.
 Everyone 16 years and older requires a fishing license, licenses in effect April 1st through March 31st the following year.

 Fishing is open year-round, but specific fish have seasons and size regulations.
 May 6, 2017, to March 4, 2018, is the fishing season for largemouth and smallmouth bass, northern pike, and walleye.
 A complete list of fishing regulations and seasons in Green Lake, Wisconsin here.